-\item Type-II Cepheids; Population-II stars pulsating in p-mode that were historically thought to be identical to classical Cepheids.
-Type-II Cepheids consist of three different sub-classes (separated by period) commonly referred to as BL~Herculis, W~Virginis and RV~Tauri stars, whose evolutionary scenarios differ significantly, although the three sub-classes together define a tight period-luminosity relation. \item PV Telescopii stars; these include the sub-classes V652~Her, V2076~Oph, and FQ~Aqr \citep{2008IBVS.5817....1J}, which are rare hydrogen-deficient supergiant stars that cover a wide range of spectral types and exhibit complex light and radial velocity variations. \item Rapidly oscillating Am and Ap stars; chemically peculiar A stars that exhibit multiperiodic non-radial pressure modes in the period range of about $5-20$\,min. \item V361\,Hydrae (or EC\,14026) stars; subdwarf B stars on the extreme horizontal branch that pulsate in pressure modes with very short periods of $\sim 1 - 10$\,min. \item V1093\,Her (or PG\,1716) stars; subdwarf B stars on the extreme horizontal branch that pulsate in gravity modes with periods of $1 - 4$\,h. \item ZZ Ceti stars; white dwarfs featuring fast non-radial gravity-mode pulsations with periods of $0.5 - 25$\,min. \end{enumerate}
+\item Type-II Cepheids, which are Population-II stars pulsating in p-mode that were historically thought to be identical to classical Cepheids.
+Type-II Cepheids consist of three different sub-classes (separated by period) that are commonly referred to as BL~Herculis, W~Virginis, and RV~Tauri stars.
+Their evolutionary scenarios differ significantly, although the three sub-classes together define a tight period-luminosity relation. \item PV Telescopii stars, which include the sub-classes V652~Her, V2076~Oph, and FQ~Aqr \citep{2008IBVS.5817....1J}.
+They are rare hydrogen-deficient supergiant stars that cover a wide range of spectral types and exhibit complex light and radial velocity variations. \item Rapidly oscillating Am and Ap stars, which are chemically peculiar A stars that exhibit multiperiodic non-radial pressure modes in the period range of about $5-20$\,min. \item V361\,Hydrae (or EC\,14026) stars, which are subdwarf B stars on the extreme horizontal branch that pulsate in pressure modes with very short periods of $\sim 1 - 10$\,min. \item V1093\,Her (or PG\,1716) stars, which are subdwarf B stars on the extreme horizontal branch that pulsate in gravity modes with periods of about $1 - 3$\,h. \item ZZ Ceti stars, which are white dwarfs featuring fast non-radial gravity-mode pulsations with periods of $0.5 - 25$\,min. \end{enumerate}